yangluo23/yangluo23.github.io/_pages/about.md

 # 🛠 Work-in-progress

-- *Mask Optimization*: &nbsp;🔨 Developing a mask optimization algorithm for lithography to improve the robustness of inverse lithography.
+- *Inverse Lithography Technology*: &nbsp;🔨 Developing a mask optimization algorithm for lithography to improve the robustness of inverse lithography.
 - *Hardware Language Generation*: &nbsp;🔨 Investigating the potential of large language models for generating hardware description languages.
 - *LLM-oriented EDA Tools*: &nbsp;🔨 Designing a new generation of EDA tools that leverage the capabilities of large language models.